 It is comprised of about 3,500 pounds of reclaimed/recycled wood.
 It sends a message about the rampant made of recycled wood and makes a statement about deforestation such as from palm oil production, or the cattle ranching in the Amazon rainforest.
 This sculpture 6x5m is painted in bright turquois and red and was inscribed with Buddhist mantras.

 Emmen/Rensenpark the Netherlands Urban Buddha 2018

-Our Museum participated this way, in the project “Emmen goes Eco”.
-A Sculpture made of reclaimed wood and wasted objects.
-It is situated in a peaceful environment among the nature, at the pond in front of the Museumthus symbolizing peace and tranquility.
+The Artist participated in this way in the project “Emmen goes Eco”.
+A Sculpture made of reclaimed wood, and wasted objects.
+It is situated in a peaceful environment among the nature, thus symbolizing peace and tranquility.
 It raises awareness of ecology and global warming, happening nowadays, around the world.
 A message about harmful environmental issues.